 - Personal supervision: providing constant companionship and general supervision

-- Transportation: driving to and from activities, running errands, and help getting in and out of wheelchair-accessible vehicle
+- Transportation: driving to and from activities, running errands, and help to get in and out of a wheelchair-accessible vehicle

 - Emotional support: being a stable companion and supporter in all matters personal, health-related and emotional

 - Respite care services: providing other caregivers a break